Our Assessments

 The therapist assesses the skills outlined above.

-This session is particularly valuable where parents and referrers want a gentle first step before committing to a full standardised assessment.
+This session is particularly valuable where parents/carers and referrers want a gentle first step before committing to a full standardised assessment.
 It can also be used alongside formal assessments to add depth and nuance to the clinical picture.

 Following the session, your therapist shares their observations with you and recommends whether further assessment or direct therapy would be beneficial.